jundalisay/sp/content/en/research/gilbert/book-2/chapter-02c.md

 ---

-In Quæstiones Platonicæ[137] Plutarch says that there is something flammable or something having the nature of breath in amber.
+In Quæstiones Platonicæ Plutarch says that there is something flammable or something having the nature of breath in amber.

 This is from the attrition of the surface being emitted from its relaxed pores attracts bodies.

 If it were an effusion, does it seize upon the air whose motion the bodies follow, or upon the bodies themselves?
 But if amber allured the body itself, then what need were there of friction, if it is bare and smooth?

-Nor does the force arise from the light which is reflected from a smooth and polished body; for a Gem of Vincent's rock[138], Diamond, and clear glass, attract when they are rough; but not so powerfully and quickly, because they are not so readily cleansed from extraneous moisture on the surface, and are not rubbed equally so as to be copiously resolved at that part.
+Nor does the force arise from the light which is reflected from a smooth and polished body; for a Gem of Vincent's rock[138], Diamond, and clear glass, attract when they are rough.

+But not so powerfully and quickly, because they are not so readily cleansed from extraneous moisture on the surface, and are not rubbed equally so as to be copiously resolved at that part.

 Nor does the sun by its own beams of light and its rays, which are of capital importance in nature, attract bodies in this way.

-Yet the herd of philosophizers considers that humours are attracted by the sun, when it is only denser humours that are being turned into thinner, into spirit and air; and so by the motion of effusion they ascend into the upper regions, or the attenuated exhalations are raised up from the denser air.
+Yet the herd of philosophizers considers that humours are attracted by the sun, when it is only denser humours that are being turned into thinner, into spirit and air.

+And so by the motion of effusion they ascend into the upper regions, or the attenuated exhalations are raised up from the denser air.

-Nor does it seem to take place from the effluvia attenuating the air, so that bodies impelled by the denser air penetrate towards the source of the rarefaction; in this case both hot and flaming bodies would also allure other bodies; but not even the lightest chaff, or any versorium moves towards a flame.
+Nor does it seem to take place from the effluvia attenuating the air, so that bodies impelled by the denser air penetrate towards the source of the rarefaction.

+In this case both hot and flaming bodies would also allure other bodies; but not even the lightest chaff, or any versorium moves towards a flame.

 If there is a flow and rush of air towards the body, how can a small diamond of the size of a pea[139] summon towards itself so much air, that it seizes hold of a biggish long body placed in equilibrio (the air about one or other very small part of an end being attracted)?

-It ought also to have slopped or moved more slowly, before it came into contact with the body, especially if the piece of amber was rather broad and flat, from the accumulation of air on the surface of the amber and its flowing back again.
+It should also have slopped or moved more slowly, before it came into contact with the body, especially if the piece of amber was rather broad and flat, from the accumulation of air on the surface of the amber and its flowing back again.

 If it is because the effluvia are thinner, and denser vapours come in return, as in breathing, then the body would rather have had a motion toward the electrick a little while after the beginning of the application.

 But when electricks which have been rubbed are applied quickly to *a versorium then especially at once they act on the versorium, and it is attracted more when near them.

-But if it is because the rarefied {55}effluvia produce a rarefied medium, and on that account bodies are more prone to slip down from a denser to a more attenuated medium; they might have been carried from the side in this way or downwards, but not to bodies above them; or the attraction and apprehension of contiguous bodies would have been momentary only.
+But if it is because the rarefied effluvia produce a rarefied medium, and on that account bodies are more prone to slip down from a denser to a more attenuated medium; they might have been carried from the side in this way or downwards, but not to bodies above them; or the attraction and apprehension of contiguous bodies would have been momentary only.

 But with a single friction jet and amber draw and attract bodies to them strongly and for a long time, sometimes for the twelfth part of an hour, especially in clear weather.

 But if the mass of amber be rather large, and the surface polished, it attracts without friction.
 Flint is rubbed and emits by attrition an inflammable matter that turns into sparks and heat.